ouyi/ouyi.github.io/_drafts/2017-10-14-blog-migration.md

 ## Categories and tags

 Categories and tags are two largely overlapping concepts in Jekyll.
 From a product perspective, I doubt the necessity of having both implemented, which do not provide added value instead of confusing the users.
 The only difference seems to be that categories become a part of the post URL.
 That means, a post having the `category: hadoop` in the front matter would have a URL like `https://ouyi.github.io/hadoop/2017/10/08/hbase.html`, where `hadoop` is the category.
 That also means, posts published on the same date (or in the same month or year) will be put into different folders, if they are of different categories.
 I do not like that.
-One could also customise the permalink pattern in Jekyll to remove the categories from the URL.
+One could also customize the permalink pattern in Jekyll to remove the categories from the URL.
 But I chose to set the categories of all posts to `post`, e.g.:

 ```
 ouyi.github.io]$ head -7 _posts/2017-12-19-java-mail.md